Obsessed with Summer? We Are, Too—and These Tomato-Scented Candles Bring It Home

 I was first introduced to the oddly fresh and green tomato aroma back in the mid-1990s when I met the founders of Demeter Fragrance while they launched their now infamous scents like Dirt and Tomato.
 (Click here if you’re curious about why tomato is designated as a fruit, and want a quick history lesson about tariffs and produce imports).
 While I’m not in a hurry to smell like a tomato personally, I do love the green tang of a candle that smells like the fuzzy leaves of the vine and the ripe fruit at the same time.

 Fellow pomodoro nerds will be happy to know that there are a variety of lovely tomato leaf candles, all subtly different, to choose from.
-Here are a few of our favorites, just in time for Mother’s Day.
+Here are a few of our favorites.

 Simple & Sustainable